 Find the January sheet, or the correct monthly sheet if you’re starting to track your finances in the middle of the year, and enter each transaction.

 If a transaction is a monthly bill, then you’ll enter it in the bills table.
 If the amount is a regular spending transaction, then you’ll enter it in the spending table.
+It’s that easy!

 For each transaction, you’ll enter the date, the dollar amount, and a description of the charge.
 Then, click on the small arrow under the Category column and select the appropriate category from the drop down menu that appears.
+All of the totals that you enter will be added together automatically by category, so you’ll be able to quickly see how much money you spent in each category month to date AND year to date!

 Get The Master Money Tracker to Track Your Spending